Places

 Dreaming About a Crowded Room: Meaning, Psychology & Symbolism

-Dreaming of a crowded room often reflects feelings of social anxiety or a desire for connection.
+Dreaming of a crowded room often reflects feelings of overwhelm or social pressure.

 Written by: DreamMeaning Editorial Team